filamentgroup/tablesaw/CONTRIBUTING.md

 1. Add failing tests for the change you want to make.
 Run `grunt` to see the tests fail.
 1. Fix stuff.
 1. Run `grunt` to see if the tests pass.
 Repeat steps 2-4 until done.
-1. Open `test/*.html` unit test file(s) in actual browser to ensure tests pass everywhere.
+1. Open `test/*.html` unit test file(s) in non-headless web browsers to ensure tests pass everywhere.
 1. Update the documentation to reflect any changes.
 1. Push to your fork and submit a pull request.